oracle/weblogic-kubernetes-operator/site/weblogic-docker-images.md

 ## Creating a custom image with patches applied

 The Oracle WebLogic Server Kubernetes Operator requires patch 29135930.
-This patch does have some prerequisites that will also need to be applied.
-The standard image `store/oracle/weblogic:12.2.1.3` already has these patches applied.
+This patch does have some prerequisite patches that will also need to be applied.
+The standard image `store/oracle/weblogic:12.2.1.3` already has all of these patches applied.

 [This sample](https://github.com/oracle/docker-images/blob/master/OracleWebLogic/samples/12213-patch-wls-for-k8s/README.md) in
 the Oracle GitHub Docker images repository demonstrates how to create an image with arbitrary patches, starting from an unpatched WebLogic Server 12.2.1.3 image (not the standard `store/oracle/weblogic:12.2.1.3` pre-patched image).
 You can customize that sample to apply a different set of patches, if you require additional patches or PSUs.